joybio/multiPrime/README.md

 		--core_PCR_product: core PCR product of each primer

+# Contributions
+The project was conceptualized and scripted by Junbo Yang (1806389316@pku.edu.cn/yang_junbo_hi@126.com).

 # Contact
 Please send comments, suggestions, bug reports and bug fixes to 1806389316@pku.edu.cn